Henriette Avram: Retirement

 I'd like to be remembered as a good manager, as having done something that was significant in this world, of service to others.

-Her energetic, diplomatic leadership and remarkable contribution to automation and bibliographic control are proof that she achieved this goal.
+Her leadership and contribution to automation and bibliographic control are proof that she achieved this goal.

 Though proud of her accomplishments, Avram's famous drive never quit.
 "We must not sit back and be satisfied, though," she said, "there is much more to do."